-1. Prior to conducting any transportation planning activity, SEAGO develops a demographic profile of the planning area with a focus on minority and low-income populations.
+- 1. SEAGO will create a Public Involvement Plan (PIP) for the planning area to be affected.
+The PIP will include a 4-factor analysis of the affected planning area. - 2.
+Prior to conducting any transportation planning activity, SEAGO develops a demographic profile of the planning area with a focus on minority and low-income populations.
 Although minority and low-income persons live throughout the SEAGO region, many are concentrated in specific locations and neighborhoods.
 SEAGO's most recent regional demographic analysis found that minorities comprise 54% of the population.

-Therefore, any census tract with a percentage of population considered minority that is above 54% is considered to have a regionally significant concentration of minority population.

-- 2. A similar approach is taken to establish regionally significant concentrations of low-income populations.
+Therefore, any census tract with a percentage of population considered minority that is above 54% is considered to have a regionally significant concentration of minority population. - 3.
+A similar approach is taken to establish regionally significant concentrations of low-income populations.
 SEAGO's most recent regional demographic analysis found that regional poverty rate was 19.2% of the population.
-Therefore, any census tract with a percentage of population considered "in poverty" that is above 19.2% was considered to have a regionally significant concentration of low-income population. - 3.
+Therefore, any census tract with a percentage of population considered "in poverty" that is above 19.2% was considered to have a regionally significant concentration of low-income population. - 4.
 Appropriate outreach and analysis will be incorporated into all relevant activities from the beginning.
-Therefore, a Public Participation Plan specific to the identified Title VI community shall be developed prior to any planning activity taking place. - 4.
+Therefore, a Public Involvement Plan specific to the identified Title VI community shall be developed prior to any planning activity taking place. - 5.
 The Title VI Coordinator will assist staff as needed in determining the potential effect of planning activities on Title VI populations.